-- A. Public Notification (Prior to Planning Board): Level 1, 2, 3 and 4. - B. Neighborhood Meeting (15.3.7): Optional.

-- C. Additional Public Notification for Large Scale Amendments: If the land development map amendment directly affects more than fifty (50) properties, owned by at least fifty (50) different property owners the Town may elect to utilize a Level 6 notification.
-When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601 and 160D-602. - D. Review by Planning Board: The Planning Board shall conduct a public hearing and receive public input on the proposed amendment and shall make recommendations to the Town Council regarding whether to approve or deny each proposed amendment within sixty-four (64) days of its first consideration on the matter. - E. Review by Town Council: The Town Council shall conduct a public hearing and receive public input on the proposed amendment within a reasonable time following the public hearing before the Planning Board.
-If the Planning Board makes a negative recommendation, the petitioner may, within thirty (30) days after written notification of the Planning Board's decision and no less than twenty-four (24) hours prior to the public hearing scheduled before the Town Council, request a continuance of the Town Council hearing to revise the application to address matters raised by the Planning Board.
+- A. Public Notification (Prior to Planning Board): Level 1, 2, 3 and 4. - B. Neighborhood Meeting (15.3.7): Optional. - C. Additional Public Notification for Large Scale Amendments: If the land development map amendment directly affects more than fifty (50) properties, owned by at least fifty (50) different property owners the Town may elect to utilize a Level 6 notification.
+When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601. - D. Review by Planning Board: The Planning Board shall conduct a public hearing and receive public input on the proposed amendment and shall make recommendations to the Board of Aldermen regarding whether to approve or deny each proposed amendment within sixty-four (64) days of its first consideration on the matter. - 1.
+Recommendation for Approval: If the Planning Board makes a favorable recommendation, the matter shall be scheduled a public hearing before the Board of Aldermen. - 2.
+Recommendation for Denial: If the Planning Board makes a negative recommendation, the petitioner may, within thirty (30) days after written notification from the town clerk, request that a public hearing be held by the Board of Aldermen on the matter.
+This appeal process does not apply to amendments initiated by the Board of Aldermen or planning department.
+These amendments go immediately to the Board following a recommendation by the Planning Board.

-15.14.3.
-Public Comment
+15.14.3 Public Comment.

 Zoning regulations may from time to time be amended, supplemented, changed, modified, or repealed.
 If any resident or property owner in the local government submits a written statement regarding a proposed amendment, modification, or repeal to a zoning regulation, including a text or map amendment that has been properly initiated as provided in G.S.
-160D-601, to the clerk to the board at least two business days prior to the proposed vote on such change, the clerk to the board shall deliver such written statement to the governing body.
+160D-601, to the clerk to the board at least two business days prior to the proposed vote on such change, the clerk to the board shall deliver such written statement to the governing board.
 If the proposed change is the subject of a quasi-judicial proceeding under G.S.
 160D-705 or any other statute, the clerk shall provide only the names and addresses of the individuals providing written comment, and the provision of such names and addresses to all members of the board shall not disqualify any member of the board from voting (160D-603).

-15.14.4 Consideration by Town Council.
+15.14.4 Consideration by Board of Aldermen.

-- A. Public Notification (Prior to Planning Board): Level 1, 2, 3 and 4. - B. Additional Public Notification for Large Scale Amendments: If the land development map amendment directly affects more than fifty (50) properties, owned by at least fifty (50) different property owners the Town may elect to utilize a Level 6 notification.
-When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601. - C. Consideration by the Town Council: Following receipt of a recommendation or appeal of a proposed amendment, the Town Council shall conduct a public hearing on the matter.
-Upon reviewing all of the pertinent information, the Town Council may: - 1.
+A. Public Notification (Prior to Planning Board): Level 1, 2, 3 and 4.

+- B. Additional Public Notification for Large Scale Amendments: If the land development map amendment directly affects more than fifty (50) properties, owned by at least fifty (50) different property owners the Town may elect to utilize a Level 6 notification.
+When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601. - Consideration by the Board of Aldermen: Following receipt of a recommendation or appeal of a proposed amendment, the Board of Aldermen shall conduct a public hearing on the matter.
+Upon reviewing all of the pertinent information, the Board of Aldermen may: - 1.
 Adopt the proposed amendment. - 2.
 Adopt the proposed amendment with modifications. - 3.
 Reject the proposed amendment. - 4.
 Refer the proposed amendment back to the Planning Board for further consideration.